 During my weekend meal prep, I make fresh cauliflower rice at home in my food processor using this easy recipe: Cauliflower Rice from Scratch.

-But on weeknights, nothing beats the convenice of frozen cauliflower rice, that's easily accessible from my local Trader Joe's or whole foods.
+But on weeknights, nothing beats the convenience of frozen cauliflower rice, which is easily accessible from my local Trader Joe's or Whole Foods.
 I always keep a few bags handy in my freezer.

 Ingredients- Notes & Substitutions